Kristina01111000/notesforresume/README.md

 - remove form validation/ put it somewhere else
 - remove java projects?
 - leave tetris
-- tracker stops people from clicking on the page, so remove it
+- tracker stops people from clicking on the page, so remove it, put into drafts
 - remove the welcome page from the top menu
 - have to edit top menu in appearance -> editor -> header
 - do i even have links to my sites on there?